 Special Stitches and Repeated Patterns

-- Puff st = Yo, insert hook in indicated st, yo, pull up a loop, (yo, insert hook in same st, yo, pull up a loop) twice, yo, pull through all 7 loops on hook, ch 1 to close the puff stitch.
+- Puff st = Yo, insert hook in indicated st, yo, pull up a loop, (yo, insert hook in same st, yo, pull up a loop) twice, yo, pull through all 7 loops on hook.
+The puff st is usually followed by a ch 1 to close the puff stitch.

 The Actual Dress Crochet Pattern